May in Marfa, Texas

 In the morning we rose early and tiptoed past campers, without using a noisy wagon.
 We headed east from Marfa, nearing the end of our 4-week journey.

-It could have been the chilly weather or it could have been an unlucky mix of guests.
+It just wasn't happening at Cosmico.
+It could have been the chilly weather, or it could have been an unlucky mix of guests.
 Or... it could have been me, or us!
 Oh dear!
 I hope not.

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.